StarRocks/starrocks/docs/loading/InsertInto.md

 ## Insert data via INSERT INTO SELECT

 You can load the result of a query on a data source table into the target table via INSERT INTO SELECT command.
 INSERT INTO SELECT command performs ETL operations on the data from the data source table, and loads the data into an internal table in StarRocks.
-The data source can be one or more internal or external tables, or even data files from an external storage system.
+The data source can be one or more internal or external tables, or even data files on cloud storage.
 The target table MUST be an internal table in StarRocks.
 For detailed instructions and parameter references, see [SQL Reference - INSERT](../sql-reference/sql-statements/data-manipulation/insert.md).

 ### Insert data from an internal or external table into an internal table